pietheinstrengholt/azure-ml-data-science-400/day-03/Activity05-mlops-best-practices.md

 **Team Challenge 1**

-Analyze the complementarity of the two platforms and how they support the following core MLOps concepts:
+Analyze the complementarity of the two platforms and explain how they support the following core MLOps concepts:

 - Boards
 - Code repos